It seems like only yesterday that we arrived at our seven-acres in the foothills of Howell Mountain in St. Helena with big dreams.

 Michael Trujillo, as Director of Winemaking for Sequoia Grove, was one of the first winemakers to create a wine from the young vines at Herb Lamb Vineyards in 1991.
 He has been purchasing our grapes for his own labels ever since.

-When Jennifer and Herb chose to create their own wines with the 1997 vintage, reflecting on Michael's knowledge of the vineyards and his expert ability to craft a notable wine, he became their first choice to create the HL Vineyards Cab and has been crafting each vintage ever since.
+When Jennifer and Herb chose to create their own wines with the 1997 vintage, reflecting on Michael’s knowledge of the vineyards and his expert ability to craft a notable wine, he became their first choice to create the HL Vineyards Cab and has crafted each vintage ever since.

 In his 30-plus year career, he has planted and managed some of the Napa Valley’s most regarded vineyards, worked with its most respected winemakers, and has been essential to the creation of some of its most well-regarded wineries.
 We are thrilled to now be working with Jim and Barbour Vineyards management to lead Herb Lamb Vineyards’ sustainable vineyard into its next phase.
 It’s an exciting time and we’re looking forward to elevating the quality of our fruit with many of his team’s excellent ideas.